HRV in sport performance

 Heart Rate Variability in Athletes

-As an athlete, you’re always looking for that 1% improvement in every aspect of your game.
-But as elite athletes get better and the margin for improvement narrows, actually achieving a 1% improvement becomes harder.
+As an athlete, you always look for that 1% improvement in every aspect of your game.
+However, as elite athletes improve and the margin for improvement narrows, achieving a 1% improvement becomes harder.
 With that in mind, athletes are conditioned to revert to the “train harder” mentality to grab that 1%.
-This mentality doesn’t always work because much too often overtraining and injuries occur as a result.
-If you want to make sure your body is peaking at the right moments, having insight into HRV becomes that coveted 1% of all athletes are looking for.
+This mentality doesn’t always work because, much too often, overtraining and injuries occur.
+If you want to ensure your body is peaking at the right moments, having insight into HRV becomes that coveted 1% of all athletes are looking for.

 Heart rate variability (HRV) represents variations between consecutive heartbeats (beat-to-beat or R-R interval) over time.
 This beat-to-beat variation in heart rhythm is considered normal and even desirable.
-The disappearance of variations between consecutive heartbeats is a result of autonomic dysfunction which can be associated with neurological, cardiovascular, and psychiatric disease states.
-There is a large body of evidence reporting that higher variability of heart rhythm is associated with reduced mortality, improved quality of life, and better physical fitness.
+When variations between consecutive heartbeats disappear, autonomic dysfunction is often the cause.
+This dysfunction can link to neurological, cardiovascular, and psychiatric diseases.
+Many studies show that higher heart rhythm variability relates to reduced mortality, improved quality of life, and enhanced physical fitness.
 (Learn more about Heart Rate Variability here).

 Heart rate variability in athletes